Google+

 Disclosure: I was sent a copy of this book in exchange for an honest review.
 All opinions are my own.

 It is very rare to find a good math novel.
 I was once gifted The Number Devil: A Mathematical Adventure by Hans Magnus Enzenberger by a student's family.
 It is a middle grade novel, so I thought it was a bit strange (to receive as a high school teacher), but then I read it.
 I loved it.
 Unfortunately, it is out of print, and I loaned my copy to someone and never got it back.
 That is my biggest experience with a math novel.
 However today I am sharing a new math novel with you.
 It is not a fantasy as The Number Devil, but it has some great math in it and it is explained in ways that kids will be able to understand.
 The book is volume 1 of the Math Mysteries series.
-It is Math Mysteries: The Triple Threat by Aaron Starmer and illustrated by Marta Kissi.
+It is Math Mysteries: The Triplet Threat by Aaron Starmer and illustrated by Marta Kissi.
 It is recommended for ages 8 to 12.

 Summer Reading List Middle Grade Version